Erastuskanyatta/working-with-the-database/index.md

 Email- peterjames@gmail.com

 Phone-0700000067
-When we call http://localhost/phpmyadmin/ on the browser and open `school/students` we should have something like this;
+When we call http://localhost/phpmyadmin/ on the browser we should have something like this in our data.
 ![database2](database2.png)

 ### Step 5: Fetching data from the Database